erj826/npi-registry-util/README.md

 # npi-registry-util
-Fetch Profiles from the NPPES NPI Registry
+Fetch profiles from the NPPES NPI registry